cloudfoundry/docs-bosh/content/director-blobstore-signed-urls.md

             blobstores: []
   ```

-* For deployments on supported stemcells, you may override a deployment manifest
+* For deployments on supported stemcells, override individual deployment manifests with the following
   property:

   ```